 - Navigating to Newsletters > Newsletter Queue, you will see newsletters that are being sent out to customers.
 A newsletter that has many recipients must be sent in stages.
 The process of sending the newsletter is managed by a queue.
-After you start the queue, GSEcommerce sends the emails in packs.
+After you start the queue, your Sitebiz admin panel sends the emails in packs.

 If you will be frequently sending out newsletters, you can create a Newsletter Popup which will appear on your site when a customer first enters and will give them the immediate option to sign up.

-- I'm worried about spamming my customers, how I ensure I'm managing my newsletters responsibly?
+- I'm worried about spamming my customers, how can I ensure I'm managing my newsletters responsibly?

 Content Management System: